 I also like that when the water runs out I don’t need to turn it off and then fill it back up.
 This ironing station takes water without any problem even while the iron is operating.

 So I am really pleased with its performance.

 What I do not like very much is that I have to pay attention when using fusible interfacing.
 The ironing surface gets dirty quite easily.
 True, this is because I use it very hot and it is my mistake if I linger in one place too long, but why not blame the iron, it can’t talk back.
 Maybe that is why I like it so much?

 I don’t say that everybody should start using Kalorik (I don’t see it for sale on Amazon anymore) but I can say that ironing stations are awesome for sewing and I would advise you to buy one considering your budget (like this Rowenta ironing station for example)

-Since I manage to get the iron dirty quite often I researched ways to clean it quickly and I found out that Faultless Hot Iron Cleaner works quite well; I bought first a small package but I upgraded quickly to a larger package.
-In the video below you can see how to fast I can clean my iron with this Faultless cleaner.
+Since I manage to get the iron dirty quite often I researched ways to clean it quickly and I found out that Faultless Hot Iron Cleaner works quite well; I bought first a small package but I upgraded quickly to a larger package, it is not really expensive.
+In the video below you can see how fast I can clean my iron with this Faultless cleaner.

 But the price is $ 2500!!!
 Can you afford it?